YuvalSalti/Formal-Verification/README.md

 ## Technology Stack

-this project is built using the following tools and technology:
+This project is built using the following tools and technology:

 - **Verilog / SV:** Hardware description languages used to model, simulate, and verify digital circuits.
 - **Yosys:**  Open-source synthesis tool used to convert RTL code into gate-level netlists.